 It’s important that we don’t forget how to be human even while practicing social distancing.
 You never know how much a friendly wave or a warm greeting can turn someone’s day around.

 8. Make Masks If You Can!

-Now that it’s mandatory to wear a face covering when going to the grocery store, if you have a sewing machine and are skilled at using it, try making masks to donate to essential workers.
+Masks are the fashion accessories of the year, if you have a sewing machine and are skilled at using it, try making masks to donate to essential workers or for yourselves.
+Too many of us are still using disposable masks which generate mountains of single-use waste and are prone to being littered.
 It’s a small token that can go a long way.

 9. Freeze Rent Payments If You’re Able

 If you’re a landlord and have stable or extra income, consider (as some have reportedly done) freezing rent payments or giving a rent reduction to ensure that no evictions occur for tenants struggling financially during the pandemic.
 Your decision to do so could have a massive impact on a family in need.

 10. Share Positive News

 Thankfully there are plenty of examples of people helping others in the age of COVID-19.
 Share them as you come across them and together we help lift each others spirits.